nattavut7/COVID19_GUI_Optimized_v2/README.md

 **Nattavut Sriwiboon, Ph.D.**

-Assistant Professor

-Faculty of Science and Technology
+Department of Computer Science and Information Technology, Faculty of Science and Health Technology, Kalasin University, Kalasin, Thailand.

-Kalasin University

-Thailand

 ---

 ## Acknowledgements

-This framework has been developed to support medical AI research and GPU-accelerated deep learning applications using modern PyTorch technologies.
+The authors would like to convey their thanks and appreciation to the ‘‘Kalasin University’’ for supporting this work.